 Main Campus, Harrisonburg

-Dr. Jeffrey Copeland has been at EMU since 2009 and has taught courses in genetics, cell biology, microbiology, nutrition, and immunology.
-Previously Jeff lived in Los Angeles where he earned his PhD in Biology from the California Institute of Technology and completed his post-doctoral training at the University of California, Los Angeles.
-His current research interests are an expansion from his post-doctoral work, using the fruit fly Drosophila melanogaster as a tool to understand the genes important for the aging process.
-While not at work, Jeff spends his time at home with his wife, three daughters and garden.
+Dr. Jeffrey Copeland has been at EMU since 2009 and teaches courses in genetics, cell biology, microbiology and immunology.
+Jeff earned his PhD in Biology from the California Institute of Technology and completed his post-doctoral training at the University of California, Los Angeles.
+His research interests include probing the genetics determinants in the aging process, the role of the mitochondria in hyperoxic resistance, and the genetic basis for multidrug resistance in E. coli.
+While not at work, Jeff spends his time at home with his wife, his three daughters, biking and gardening.

 - A Drosophila Mutant Resistant to Oxidative Stress, Virginia Academy of Science, Norfolk State University, May 2012